sooriyaarachchi/pybites.github.io-src/content/codechallenge44.md

 `marvel.py` has already some stubs, here is what we want you to try:

 1. Parse the `marvel-wikia-data.csv` CSV file and load it into a data structure.
 You probably want a list of dicts or namedtuples, one for each row.
-Store this in `data` which will be in the module's namespace (`data = list(...` line already there)
+Store this in `data` which will be in the module's namespace (already done in the template).

 2. Get the most popular characters based on the number of appearances they made in comics over the years.